equivalent/scrapbook2/archive/blogs/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.md

-1. sets `$BRANCH_NAME` variable with the name of the branch (e.g.: `live-20161101`) from the webhook (yes you can use directly the `$CI_BRANCH` but I like this way better as you can overide it in future)
+1. sets `$BRANCH_NAME` variable with the name of the branch (e.g.: `live-20161101`) from the webhook (yes you can use directly the `$CI_BRANCH` but I like this way better as you can override it in future)
-2. set some other varibales with location of the git ropo folder (`ROOT_FOLDER`), login to the server(`EC2_SERVER`)
+2. set some other varibale with location of the git ropo folder (`ROOT_FOLDER`), login to the server(`EC2_SERVER`)
 3. fetch remote branches on VM
 4. checkout to the deployment branch e.g.: `live-20161101` and pull it's